-Simply a Manhattan made with scotch whisky, the Rob Roy has been kicking around for more than a century, mixed in everything from artisan cocktail bars to the beer-and-a-shot place down the street, fitting in just as well at either kind of establishment.
+Simply a Manhattan made with Scotch whisky, the Rob Roy has been kicking around for more than a century, mixed in everything from artisan-cocktail bars to the beer-and-a-shot place down the street, and fitting in just as well at either kind of establishment.

-While it's certainly possible to screw up this drink, it's such a simple formulation that with just a little attention to detail, even the most distracted bartender can come up with something approachable.
-Be sure to use a decent blended scotch—Famous Grouse is a good, affordable blend, or you can aim for one of the higher shelves (Johnny Walker Black, Chivas Regal, etc.) if your wallet is willing to accommodate you.
+While it's certainly possible to screw up this drink, it's such a simple formulation that, with just a little attention to detail, even the most distracted bartender can come up with something approachable.
+Be sure to use a decent blended Scotch—Famous Grouse is a good, affordable blend, or you can aim for one of the higher shelves (Johnnie Walker Black, Chivas Regal, et cetera) if your wallet is willing to accommodate you.

-If you have any control over matters at all (like if you're mixing a round at home) try using fresh vermouth (keep it refrigerated to make it last longer), and don't forget the bitters.
+If you have any control over matters at all—say, if you're mixing a round at home—try using fresh vermouth (keep it refrigerated to make it last longer), and don't forget the bitters.

 - 2 dashes Angostura bitters

 - Garnish: lemon or orange twist